 A. Customer Demonstration Program Overview

-The Customer Demonstration Program is designed to help an innovative market disruptor demonstrate the value of their smart computing product/service to a receptor – generally a market leader.
+The CDP is designed to help innovative small- and medium-sized enterprises (SMEs) demonstrate the value of their smart computing product/service to a Strategic Partner – generally a market leader.
 The program fosters development of a strategic commercial relationship between at least two parties, by supporting early market engagement and technical collaboration, and helping to build a business case for technology adoption.
-A wide range of industries and sectors
+A wide range of industries and sectors are targeted.

 - Advance computing innovation;